 Embracing the paperwork

-A lot of time is spent doing paperwork and compiling and tracking data.
-While some places will have set requirements and guidelines on how paperwork needs to be completed, others could leave this up to you.
+A lot of time is spent doing paperwork, compiling, and tracking data.
+While some places will have set requirements and guidelines for how paperwork needs to be completed, others may leave it up to you.
 Being organized and consistent in keeping your paperwork up to date will help avoid it piling up.

-You might be required to deal with Medicaid billing, completing progress reports on your clients, or working on therapy plans.
-Document everything.
-This allows you to go back and look over your documents.
+You might be required to handle Medicaid billing, complete progress reports, write treatment notes, contribute to IEP or IFSP documentation, track data, or work on therapy plans.
+Document clearly and according to your employer’s payer’s and state’s requirements.
+This allows you to go back and look over your records.
 It also makes it easier if you need to hand your client over to someone else.

 Be flexible